-1. A serious safeguarding incident is defined as:
+- 1. A serious safeguarding incident is defined as: - Unexpected or avoidable death of child/young person/adult at risk in receipt of services from US - Serious harm to child/young person/adult at risk, where a life-threatening outcome required intervention by US's staff/volunteers, - Actions of a participant which has caused death or serious injury serious harm to another child or adult. - A 'Near Miss' where an unplanned event or incident did not result in serious injury, harm or illness, but had the potential to do so and only a fortunate/timely break in the chain of events prevented a serious outcome for the child/vulnerable adult. - An incident likely to result in adverse media attention and/or potential reputational damage for US's - An incident that is serious enough that it may lead to a Serious Case Review (soon to be Child Safeguarding Practice Review (local or national))/Significant Case Review/Child Practice Review and/or any case which indicates organised crime or large scale abuse - A safeguarding incident likely to raise concern about US's policies or procedures; - A safeguarding incident which raises concern about possible radicalisation of any member of staff/volunteer/adult/child/vulnerable adult - Where a registered provider (residential or early years) is required to close by an external body following safeguarding concerns

-- Unexpected or avoidable death of child/young person/adult at risk in receipt of services from US - Serious harm to child/young person /adult at risk, where a life-threatening outcome required intervention by US staff/volunteers - Actions of a service-user which has caused death or serious injury/serious harm to another child or adult - A 'Near Miss' where an unplanned event or incident did not result in serious injury, harm or illness, but had the potential to do so and only a fortunate/timely break in the chain of events prevented a serious outcome for the child/adult at risk - An incident likely to result in adverse media attention and/or potential reputational damage for US - An incident that is serious enough that it may lead to a Serious Case Review (soon to be Child Safeguarding Practice Review (local or national))/Significant Case Review/Child Practice Review, and/or any case which indicates organised crime or large-scale abuse - A safeguarding incident likely to raise concern about US policies or procedures - A safeguarding incident which raises concern about possible radicalisation of any member of staff/volunteer/adult/child/adult at risk
+- If a member of your team is involved in a serious safeguarding incident and/or any of the above situations apply, you must complete a Serious Safeguarding Incident Form within 24 hours and send it to the Designated Safeguarding Officer. - 2.
+If a current participant has died you must also complete the Death of a Service User form and send to the Designated Safeguarding Officer.

-- 1. If a member of your team is involved in a serious safeguarding incident and/or any of the above situations apply, you must complete a Serious Safeguarding Incident Form within 24 hours and send it to Designated Safeguarding Lead and Chair of Trustees. - 2.
-If a participant has died you must also complete the Death of a Service User form and send to all those on the circulation list detailed on the form. - 3.
-If the incident also relates to Health and Safety, an accident report should be prepared, and a RIDDOR report submitted to the HSE as required.
+3. If the incident also relates to Health and Safety, an accident report should be prepared, and a RIDDOR report submitted to the HSE as required.